-You’ve probably heard the term “crowdfunding” before: perhaps in the context of a Kickstarter campaign or a GoFundMe page.
-It’s basically a financing model that collects small sums of money from a large number of people — i.e. the crowd — over the internet.
+You’ve probably heard the term “crowdfunding” before, likely in the context of a Kickstarter campaign or a GoFundMe page.
+At the most general level, crowdfunding refers to a financing model in which small sums of money are collected from a large pool of people (the crowd).

-Is when you contribute money and get a reward in return.
-This is mostly used for creative campaigns, and there are often varying levels of rewards, or perks, that correspond to pledge amounts.
+Is when you contribute money and get a reward or product in return.
+This is mostly used for creative campaigns, and there are often different levels of rewards, or perks, that correspond to pledge amounts.
 Think Kickstarter and Indiegogo.

-Is when you contribute money without expecting anything of value in return.
-This exists largely to fund charitable causes, like building a well in Kenya, or personal campaigns, like helping someone pay their medical bills.
+Is when a funder contributes to a campaign without expecting any perks or value in return.
+This is mostly used to fund charitable causes, like funding to build a wall in Kenya, or personal expenses, like helping pay a friend’s medical bills.
 Think GoFundMe, YouCaring and CrowdRise.

 For the first time, ordinary Americans will be able to go online and invest in entrepreneurs that they believe in.— Barack Obama

 The change finally occurred in May 2016, when the U.S. Securities and Exchange Commission enacted Title III of the JOBS Act, often referred to as “Regulation Crowdfunding,” or “Reg CF” for short.
 Under Title III, the majority of the population could invest in startups for the very first time.